Yinfeng-Ma/Demo/readme.md

-iGit is a control system
+iGit is a distribution version a control system
 Git is free softwarer.